 Before starting an audit, we help contractors identify the internal and external resources necessary.
 These resources will work with the auditors and respond to information requests.
 Audits can last anywhere from several weeks to months (or even years), which can create significant strain on contractor resources.

-Because prevailing wages impact all parts of the contract life cycle, effective prevailing wage compliance cannot be assigned to one individual or department.
-An effective system of internal controls will involve accounting, finance, human resources, contracts, legal, and even the bid and proposal department.
+Because prevailing wages impact the entire contract life cycle, effective prevailing wage compliance cannot be assigned to one individual or department.
+An effective internal controls system will involve accounting, finance, HRs, contracts, legal and even the bid/proposal department.
 We help clients:

 Employers with SCA contracts must ensure they provide the appropriate wages, benefits, vacation and holidays to employees.
 However, they must do so in a very specific manner that does not align to common business practices.
-Baker Tilly’s SCA Robotic Process Automation (RPA) service simplifies (and may improve) employer compliance where:
+Baker Tilly’s prevailing wage digital solution simplifies (and may improve) employer compliance where:

-We combined RPA technical capabilities with extensive SCA knowledge to design and deploy an SCA RPA solution that offers:
+We combined robotic process automation (RPA) technical capabilities with extensive prevailing wage knowledge to design and deploy a solution that offers: